Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 Since they began selling gift cards in grocery stores, Blackhawk Network has become a multinational leader in providing branded products and services worldwide.
 But with a distributed workforce and growing digital services, cybersecurity risks posed a real concern.

 Blackhawk Network’s advancement took the form of relentless M&A strategy, alongside the addition of new technological capabilities.
-This unprecedented growth meant onboarding new employees and infrastructure into the organization, which called for streamlining existing practices.
+This unprecedented growth meant onboarding new employees and infrastructure into the organisation, which called for streamlining existing practices.

 Blackhawk Network teamed up with Okta with the dual objectives of doubling down on security while onboarding hundreds of new users.
 Single Sign-On, Adaptive Multi-Factor Authentication, and Universal Directory made this possible.

-It wasn’t long before Blackhawk Network realized that the solutions they were using could be rolled out to their enterprise customers.
+It wasn’t long before Blackhawk Network realised that the solutions they were using could be rolled out to their enterprise customers.
 Okta API Access Management and API tools reinforced the security layer for their partner portal and applications.

 In the past, there was no need to extend identity and access management solutions to customers in the B2C space, since they didn’t interact with the company’s portals, platforms, and apps.
 But as Blackhawk Network embarks on a complete digital transformation, there will be new possibilities for them to expand their B2C products and services.